 the erosion beneath

-The noise from the dark rattles the innards of your ears.
-You cast around, relief and fresh air washing over you as the quick inspection reveals there are indeed a few windows open.
+The noise from the dark rattles the inners of your ears.
+You cast around, relief and fresh air washing over you as the quick inspection reveals windows ajar.
 The soothing gatan-goton of the train delivering you from stop to stop is somehow still enough to lull tired eyes closed and tilt heads towards their neighbors.
-The sudden sharp cough of someone a couple of breaths away explodes like phosphorus headlights on a silent road packed full of deer.
+The sudden sharp cough of someone a couple of breaths away roars onto the scene like malicious headlights on a silent road packed full of deer.
 But no one remarks.
 No one looks.
 We are in Japan.

 Inner turmoil ebbs and flows along with statistics and oddly contradictory campaigns for safety and travel incentives.
-Plodding through winter, the situation actually appears more normal, as masks have always been commonplace in the colder months.
+Plodding through winter, the situation actually appears deceivingly normal — masks having always been commonplace in the colder months.
 Here, this handshake and hug-less society records a resounding win.
-Plastic screens and the 8pm closure of restaurants and bars aside, there is little in the way of visual clues as to the present situation.
-This land of conformity and self-restraint finds itself further boxed-in, but endures its few hundred new cases each day and this new but not altogether different normal with a practiced indifference.
+Vinyl barriers and the early closure of restaurants and bars aside, there is little surface damage to identify the quiet conflict at hand.
+This land of self-restraint and conformity finds itself further boxed-in, but endures its few hundred new cases each day and this new but not altogether different normal with a practiced indifference.

 Tokyo, Japan.
 2020-2021